chenxingqiang/secret-learn/doc/modules/cross_validation.rst

 .. note::

-  Stratified sampling was introduced in jax-sklearn to workaround the aforementioned engineering problems rather than solve a statistical one.
+  Stratified sampling was introduced in secret-learn to workaround the aforementioned engineering problems rather than solve a statistical one.

   Stratification makes cross-validation folds more homogeneous, and as a result